Skip navigation links

 Medical Amnesty

 Make the call.
-In Michigan, students who are under the legal drinking age may now reasonably expect that if they seek medical assistance for themselves or a friend when there are health care concerns related to alcohol use, they will not face criminal prosecution.
+In Michigan, students who are under the legal drinking age may now reasonably expect that if they seek medical assistance for themselves or a friend when there are health care concerns related to alcohol and other drug use, they will not face criminal prosecution.

 MSU's new medical amnesty policy supports students seeking medical care for themselves or others in case of intoxication or injury.
 With medical amnesty, there is no reason not to call 911 if you are worried about a friend you think might need medical care.
 If you see a friend in trouble, make the call, then stay with them until help arrives.
 Learn more about MSU's medical amnesty policy here.